Israel in the Eurovision Song Contest 1991

 Israel was represented at the Eurovision Song Contest 1991 with the song "Kan", written by Uzi Hitman, and performed by Duo Datz.
 The Israeli participating broadcaster, the Israel Broadcasting Authority (IBA), selected its entry for the contest through Kdam Eurovision 1991.

 Before Eurovision

 Kdam Eurovision 1991

 The Israel Broadcasting Authority (IBA) held the national final on 27 March 1991, hosted by Danny Roup and Shira Gera.
 12 songs competed in the final held of 27 March 1991, where 7 regional juries chose the winner.
 There was an orchestra however, it was still performed in playback.
 After the 12 songs were performed, Daniel Pe'er hosted an awarding show of all Israeli Shows.
 Voting was done after the awarding.

+Although the competition featured an orchestra for the twelve competing entries, the performances were not fully live.
+According to conductors such as Kobi Oshrat, Eldad Shrem, and Nanssi Brandes, the original plan was for the orchestra to perform the music live.
+However, due to budgetary constraints—particularly the cost of hiring a sound technician—the production ultimately relied on prerecorded backing tracks.

+As a result, the orchestra played live accompaniment alongside the playback track rather than performing the entire arrangement live.
+This differed from the approach used in 1987, where the instrumental accompaniment was performed entirely through playback.
+In this instance, the orchestra functioned largely as a prop during the performances.

+During the awarding segment, however, the music was performed live by the orchestra under the direction of David Krivoshei.

 The winner was Duo Datz with the song "Kan".